It is a procedure that results in the intentional destruction of the thyroid gland.

-In the late 1940s, it was used to treat hyperthyroidism and thyroid cancer, which is why I-131 was used clinically for the past 70 years.
+In the late 1940s, it was used to treat hyperthyroidism and thyroid cancer, so I-131 has been used clinically for the past 70 years.

 How does it work?

-With the exception of the salivary glands, very little iodine is absorbed elsewhere in the body, and unincorporated iodine is rapidly excreted in the urine, with much smaller amounts excreted in feces, saliva, and perspiration.
+Except for the salivary glands, very little iodine is absorbed elsewhere in the body.
+Unincorporated iodine is rapidly excreted in the urine, with much smaller amounts in feces, saliva, and sweat.

-Two radioisotopes of iodine are used clinically: I-131 (half-life 8.02 days) which was used primarily for therapy, and I-123 (half-life 13 hours), which is a very low-energy emitter of gamma radiation useful for diagnosis and imaging studies.
+Two radioisotopes of iodine are used clinically: I-131 (half-life 8.02 days), which was mainly used for therapy, and I-123 (half-life 13 hours), which is a low-energy emitter of valuable gamma radiation for diagnosis and imaging studies.

-The radioactive iodine uptake measurement (RAIU) determines how much iodine is absorbed by the thyroid gland over a period of several hours.
+The radioactive iodine uptake measurement (RAIU) determines how much iodine is absorbed by the thyroid gland over several hours.

-It is useful in determining the underlying cause of thyroid dysfunction and can be used to guide therapeutic management decisions based on the outcome.
+It helps determine the underlying cause of thyroid dysfunction and can be used to guide therapeutic management decisions based on the outcome.